domalab/ha-unraid-management-agent/README.md

 - **Documentation**: [GitHub Wiki](https://github.com/domalab/unraid-management-agent/wiki)
 - **Discussions**: [GitHub Discussions](https://github.com/domalab/unraid-management-agent/discussions)

-## Contributing

-Contributions are welcome!
-Please:
-1. Fork the repository
-2. Create a feature branch
-3. Make your changes
-4. Test thoroughly
-5. Submit a pull request

 ## License

 This project is licensed under the MIT License - see the [LICENSE](../LICENSE) file for details.